 3. Take a rock climbing class or course

-Many climbing gyms offer classes that teach you the basics of climbing outdoors.
+Many climbing gyms offer classes that teach you the basics of climbing outdoors or climbing techniques to strengthen your body for climbing.
 They can teach you how to make a sport climbing anchor, set up a toprope, and safely clean a route.
 This can take away any stress that you may feel your first time climbing outdoors.
 However, if your climbing gym doesn’t offer this sort of courses or certification, another option is listed in my next tip!

 4. Bring a climbing buddy